purcell/package-lint/README.md

 License
 -------

-Please refer to the files LICENSE and COPYING.
+Please refer to the file `LICENSE`.

 Credits
 -------